-We draw attention to Note 3 in the financial statements, which indicates that the Company had a net loss and negative cash flows from operating activites for the year ended December 31, 2020 and, as at that date, had an accumulated deficit.
+We draw attention to Note 3 in the financial statements, which indicates that the Company had negative cash flows from operating activities and a net loss during the year ended December 31, 2021 and, as of that date, the Company had a deficit balance.
 As stated in Note 3, these events or conditions, along with other matters as set forth in Note 3, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.